 Whether you visit for a three course meal or just call in for a pint and a chat, you will enjoy the hospitality and return again.
 Winner of many awards in the past, the Sal provides a warm welcome to visitors with its two cheery bars.
 A range of excellent food can be had either in the bar or the restaurant or outside on the terrace.

 Mid-Week Bar Specials Monday to Thursday Lunchtime and Evening Pie and a Pint £12!
 Choose from a variety of dishes.

 All the rooms are spacious and light with sofas, televisions and everything else you would expect from an establishment which aims to meet the needs of its customers.

 A new departure for this established fresh fruit, vegetables and delicatessen in the heart of Weobley.
 Excellent coffee, served with cakes, pastries and a delicious range of light meals.
 Closed Sundays.

-This small charming restaurant regularly has visits from cycling clubs as they tour this beautiful area.
 The interesting and varied menu draws regulars from around Herefordshire where they enjoy a leisurely meal beautifully presented.
 Don’t expect a huge wine list – you can have red or white.
 Bookings are essential and usually required well in advance!

 Authentic Indian & Bangladeshi cuisine